Arthur Li: Reputation

 His leadership style has seen him being referred to as "King Arthur" or even "the Tsar".

 Personal life

 He was married to Diana Chester, a registered nurse and graduate of New Hall College, Cambridge University who died in 2013.

 Li owns more than 40 properties.
+In August 2023, his declaration of interests showed that he owned more than 30 properties in Hong Kong, and 2 properties in the United Kingdom.

 Appointments

 Before his appointment, Li was Vice-Chancellor of the Chinese University of Hong Kong (CUHK), as well as: